3rd-Eden/payper/worker/README.md

 Compile this to the `sw.js` file and you're ready go.

-### How do I know if my request was handled by the Service Worker
+### How do I know if my request was handled by the ServiceWorker

 The Network panel in the browsers Web Inspector gives detailed information about the requests that are made by your application.
-When a request is answered by a Service Worker it's size will state `(ServiceWorker)` instead of the actual file size.
+When a request is answered by a ServiceWorker it's size will state `(ServiceWorker)` instead of the actual file size.
 In addition to that, any request that is made **within** the ServiceWorker will have a gear (⚙️) icon in front of it.